How to Create a Strong Value Proposition for Your Online Store

 Is there a deeper meaning behind your products?
 When someone supports your store, what are they supporting?

 Sudara and TOMS are two examples of this — when someone purchases their product, it benefits a whole community and not just the business itself.
-If your product/business does something like that, or keeps a family tradition alive, then meaning should be part of your USP.
+If your product/business does something like that, or keeps a family tradition alive, then meaning should be part of your value proposition.

-Zappos is a perfect example of a business where their service is their main USP.
+Zappos is a perfect value proposition example — their service is their main USP.

 You can buy the same shoes from anywhere, and usually for the same price or lower — but Zappos is renowned for its easy return process, fast shipping, and amazing customer service.